Portfolio > Oil Paintings/Charcoal Drawings_Old Time Songs & Stories

 2026

 "Intersections" is about how the banjo might have been a religious object in West Africa and later in the Caribbean among enslaved Africans, and still later in North America among the enslaved Africans.
-I must give credit where credit is due for my inspiration for this painting: Kristina Gaddy in her wonderful book "Well of Souls," posits the idea that the banjo and its closest ancestors, West African Spiked and Semi-Spiked Lutes, where religious object that functioned in religious rituals to conjure and contain the souls and spirits of ancestors.
-I interpret this to mean that banjo is a conduit that conducts spirits (via the banjo neck) into a safe space and place while visiting this earthly plane (into the banjo head, which originally was not a hoop but a gourd and thus more container-like).
+I must give credit where credit is due for my inspiration for this painting: Kristina Gaddy in her wonderful book "Well of Souls," posits this idea, that the banjo and its closest ancestors, West African Spiked and Semi-Spiked Lutes, where religious objects that functioned in religious rituals to conjure and contain the souls and spirits of ancestors.
+Thus, I think--and I think "Well of Souls" says this, too--that the banjo might have been a conduit that conducts spirits (via the banjo neck) into a safe space and place while visiting this earthly plane (into the banjo head, which originally was not a hoop but a gourd and thus more container-like).
 According to "Well of Souls," containers, too, are spirit-holders.

 Color plays a big role.
-The sky is iridescent, suggesting heaven and the domain of spirits, and the earth, painted in entirely different color harmony, suggests the red clay of the Piedmont of North Carolina, Joe and Odell's and my own home.
-Odell's and my banjo head are iridescent although they are surrounded by earth tones.
-They insinuate that they are wells, containers, or homes-on-earth for souls while they visit us mortals.
+The sky is iridescent, suggesting heaven and the domain of spirits, and the secular, earthly plane painted in a very different color harmony that suggests the red clay of the Piedmont of North Carolina.
+Odell's and my banjo heads are iridescent, which I hope suggests the power and spiritual nature of this marvelous instrument, invented by enslaved Black Caribbeans of the 17th century.

-Color thus is symbolic, but also has a distinctive painterly function, that pairs two entirely different color harmonies whose clash I hope will resonate and vibrate like a struck or plucked banjo string.
+Color is symbolic, but also has a distinctive painterly function, that pairs two entirely different color harmonies whose clash I hope will resonate and vibrate like a struck or plucked banjo string followed by an energetic brush or pinch!